The collection is maintained by the Funk ACES Library.

-City Planning and Landscape Architecture Library.
-Relevant materials are also collected by the Art and Architecture, Commerce, Documents, Education and Social Science, and Map and Geography Libraries.
+Funk ACES Library.
+Relevant materials are also collected by the Art and Architecture, Government Documents, Social Science Health and Education, Map and Geography, and Grainger Engineering Libraries.

 Location of Materials:

-Over 24,000 volumes of current monographs and serials, as well as a rare collection of classics and reference tools, are located in the City Planning and Landscape Architecture Library.
+Current and highly used materials and the Reference Collection are housed in the Funk ACES Library.
 Older titles and most foreign language materials are in the Bookstacks or Rare Book and Manuscript Library.
-Nonprint material is located in the Media Center in the Undergraduate Library, and maps are held in the Map and Geography Library.
-Other related material is found in the Art and Architecture, Commerce, Education and Social Science, and Engineering Libraries.
+Audio-visual materials are held in the Undergraduate Library Media Collection, and maps are held in the Map and Geography Library.
+Other related material is found in the Art and Architecture, Social Science Health and Education, and Grainger Engineering Libraries.

 Citations of Works Describing the Collection: